sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/faq/GeneralFAQ.md

 Two ways are available for solving this issue:

 1. install the JDK [:sarl-run.min.jdk.version!], and configuring your operating system to use it by default; or
 2. force the SARL product to use the JDK [:sarl-run.min.jdk.version!] by editing the `eclipse-sarl.ini` file into the folder of the SARL IDE.
 Add the following parameter on a new line: `-vm path`, where `path` is the path to the binary file `javaw[.exe]` or `java[.exe]` of at least the JDK [:sarl-run.min.jdk.version!].
 [:Fact:]("[:sarl-run.min.jdk.version!]".shouldBeAtLeastJava)

-### Why does the content assistant not propose any suggestion on MacOS?
+### Why does the content assistant not propose any suggestion on MacOS X?

 By default in the SARL product, the shortcut key for invoking the content assistant is `Ctrl+Space` or `Apple+Space`.
 But, the Spotlight tool on MacOS is also using the same shortcut key.